openSUSE/news-o-o/_posts/2011-05-28-opensuse-weekly-news-issue-177-is-out.markdown

 The branding part of OBS will be adapted to make it easy for projects deploying their own
       OBS to name their OBS while staying connected with the OBS project.
-We suggest to name a project-specific OBS instance â€œXXX Open Build Serviceâ€, like â€œVLC Open Build Serviceâ€.
+We suggest to name a project-specific OBS instance “XXX Open Build Service”, like “VLC Open Build Service”.
 The new domain name for the project will be [openbuildservice.org](http://open-build-service.org/).

 **Reaction**